-A key focus for COP 26 in November is aligning investor behaviour with the ambition in the COP 21 Paris Agreement to limit global warming to 1.5 degrees.
+A key focus for COP 26 in November was aligning investor behaviour with the ambition in the COP 21 Paris Agreement to limit global warming to 1.5 degrees.
 Leading in this is the PRI (Principles for Responsible Investment), founded by leading institutional investors in 2006.

 A Financial Conduct Authority (FCA) consultation, CP21/17: Enhancing climate-related disclosures by asset managers, life insurers, and FCA regulated pension providers closed on 10 September, as did a parallel consultation, CP21/18: Enhancing climate-related disclosures by standard listed companies and seeking views on ESG topics in capital markets.
-The UK’s Department of Work and Pensions (DWP) has also introduced further provisions to embed TCFD in pension funds, which start to come into effect from 1 October.
+The UK’s Department of Work and Pensions (DWP) has also introduced further provisions to embed TCFD in pension funds, which started to come into effect from 1 October.

 Real estate concerns